Where can I find information on how the tuatara has adapted over time?

 LEVEL: Intermediate / Secondary

 HOT TIP: We chose Science Learning Hub because it’s from a reputable organisation.
-You can tell this by their web address – they have .org in their address.
-They’re also a New Zealand site, so relevant for us.
-You can trust the information from this site.
+You can tell this by looking at the bottom of their web page - they are supported by the New Zealand government.
+This means that they're relevant for us here in New Zealand, and we can trust the information on this site.

-HOT TIP: To find more general information, see our ManyAnswers entry on the Tuatara here.
+To find more general information, also see our ManyAnswers entry on the tuatara.